• Skip to primary navigation

 To make the quiche crust:

 2. Preheat oven to 350F (176 C).
 Crumple up squares of parchment paper and line each crust.
 Fill the crust to the top with beans or pie weights.
 Place in oven and bake for 20-25 minutes or until light golden brown on the sides and bottom.
 Remove from oven.
 Remove beans and parchment.
-Allow to cool completely.
+Cool completely.

 To prepare the filling: